Vang Municipality: Geography

-Vang is bordered to the north by the municipalities of Lom and Vågå, to the east by Øystre Slidre, to the southeast by Vestre Slidre, to the south by Hemsedal (in Viken county), and to the west by Lærdal and Årdal (in Vestland county).
+Vang is bordered to the north by Lom Municipality and Vågå Municipality, to the east by Øystre Slidre Municipality, to the southeast by Vestre Slidre Municipality, to the south by Hemsedal Municipality (in Buskerud county), and to the west by Lærdal Municipality and Årdal Municipality (in Vestland county).

 Vang is part of the Valdres region in central, southern Norway.
 This region is situated between the Gudbrandsdal and Hallingdal valleys.

-Vang municipality is 56 km on a north–south axis and 47.3 km on an east–west axis.
+Vang Municipality is 56 km on a north–south axis and 47.3 km on an east–west axis.
 The highest point is Kalvehøgde with a height of 2208 m above sea level.

 Three-quarters of the region is above 900 m.
 About 13 percent of the municipality is covered by water, including Lakes Fleinsendin, Slettningen and Vangsmjøsa.
 The lowest point is 363 m above sea level.
 The river Begna has its headwaters in the Filefjell area of Vang.